-By Resolution #, approval date, the County Board of Supervisors has delegated to the Treasurer authority to invest and reinvest the funds of the County and other depositors as specified in California Government Code Sections §27000.1 and §53607 for the period calendar year 2016.
+By (insert resolution #) approved on (insert date), the County Board of Supervisors has delegated to the Treasurer authority to invest and reinvest the funds of the County and other depositors as specified in California Government Code Sections §27000.1 and §53607 for the period calendar year 2017.
 The Treasurer may delegate investment authority to such persons within the Treasurer's Department as deemed appropriate.